Articles

 By far the most common type of reverse mortgage is the Home Equity Conversion Mortgage (HECM).
 HECMs are insured by the Federal Housing Administration (FHA), which means that the FHA will guarantee that lenders follow strict rules imposed by the government.
 Based on your age and your home’s value, the FHA will tell HECM lenders how much they can give you in a reverse mortgage.

 Another type of reverse mortgage is the single-purpose reverse mortgage.
-The money obtained from a single-purpose reverse mortgage may only be used for a certain things, such as home improvements or paying property taxes.
+The money obtained from a single-purpose reverse mortgage may only be used for certain things, such as home improvements or paying property taxes.
 While single-purpose mortgages are usually the least expensive reverse mortgages, they are typically only available to low and moderate income homeowners.
 Single-purpose reverse mortgages may be offered by state and local governments or nonprofit lenders.

 Finally, some financial institutions offer their own reverse mortgages.
 Consumers should be especially cautious of these reverse mortgages, because they are not insured by the federal government and are therefore only backed by the private companies that provide them.